Holabird Ends 2023 On A High Note With A Highly Successful Christmas Chronicles Auction, Dec. 7-10

-The mega-event, the last of the year for Holabird, was packed with over 2,500 lots in a variety of collecting categories, starting at 8 am Pacific time each day.
-The categories included saloon, bottles, brewery, mining, numismatics, philatelic, general Americana, stocks and bonds, fine art, display minerals, vintage toys and more ï¿1⁄2 something for novice collectors to seasoned veterans.
+The mega-event – the last of the year for Holabird – was packed with over 2,500 lots in a variety of collecting categories, starting at 8 am Pacific time each day.
+The categories included saloon, bottles, brewery, mining, numismatics, philatelic, general Americana, stocks and bonds, fine art, display minerals, vintage toys and more – something for novice collectors to seasoned veterans.

 Internet bidding was provided by iCollector, LiveAuctioneers and Invaluable Telephone and absentee bids were also accepted.
-All prices quoted include the buyerï¿1⁄2s premium.
+All prices quoted include the buyer's premium.

-The Day 1 top lot was a four-piece group featuring a gold necklace with a gold nugget engraved in gold, ï¿1⁄2Georgeï¿1⁄2s Gulch 1909ï¿1⁄2 (no doubt a trophy for its owner); 8.3-gram and 1.7-gram gold nuggets with quartz; and a 12 gold watch chain ($9,062).
+The Day 1 top lot was a four-piece group featuring a gold necklace with a gold nugget engraved in gold,“George's Gulch 1909” (no doubt a trophy for its owner); 8.3-gram and 1.7-gram gold nuggets with quartz; and a 12 gold watch chain ($9,062).
 The runner-up lot was the hand-made Nez Perce buckskin ceremonial dress with beautiful detailed beadwork in a rainbow of colors, 52 inches long, produced by V. Morris, a native Nez Perce female artisan born in 1900.

 Also sold on Day 1 was a Native American quilled pipe bag made of elk hide and covered in quillwork in the Medicine Wheel Crow pattern, along with a pipestone and a contemporary pipe with a bag original to the 1880s ($3,250); and a historically significant Placer County (Calif.)
 MTP (Master Township Plat) from the time of the Civil War, the maps all hand-drawn with ink and hand-colored, showing camps, mining towns, timber camps, rivers, lakes and more ($2,875).